 Our program for February 8, 2013 will be given by Patricia A. Waltman Hrynenko, the Museum Collections Coordinator of the Gloucester County Historical Society.
-Her PowerPoint presentation will feature Sibyl Tatum Jones: Her family genealogy, history, heirlooms and dedication to the Gloucester County Historical Society.
-Patricia will expand on a current exhibit at the GCHS Museum Next Meeting at 7:30 P.M. on Friday, February 8, 2013 entitled "Stitched Through Time: A Legacy of Quilts, Part II."
+PowerPoint Her presentation will feature Sibyl Tatum Jones: Her family genealogy, history, heirlooms and dedication to the Gloucester County Historical Society.
+Patricia will expand on a current exhibit at the GCHS Museum entitled "Stitched Through Time: A Legacy of Quilts, Part II."